 "Diamond Princess" is BIG.
 At 116,000 tonnes gross, she is a dolphin's dick short of 300m long and can carry 3100 passengers.
 If you do a basic division of the tonnage by the passengers, this is potentially a much more crowded ship than Celeb's "Millenium", although not as bad as smaller ships including the old "Pacific Star" (see separate blogs).
 Like all newer cruise ships, she is based on a cattle-carrier design, with five accommodation decks sandwiched between those with passenger facilities like dining rooms, lounges etc. On the ouside, she isn't particularly sleek, but then she wasn't built for speed.
 A square stern and unusual bow (which is convex in profile) completes the picture.
 Inside, she is as spacious as one would expect, and appointments are luxurious without being "tacky".

-The ship is powered by four big diesel engines and has electric propulsion; don't be fooled as I was by the pods on top of the funnel structure, which look like gas turbines but aren't.
-There is a single gas turbine there somewhere which is only used for extra grunt when needed, or for cruising in "environmentally sensitive" areas.
-This is Princess-speak for "It's cheaper to use the diesels unless we're forced not to", as environmentally sensitive areas do not evidently include Australia's Great Barrier Reef.
+The ship is powered by four big diesel engines and has electric propulsion; don't be fooled by the pods on top of the funnel structure, which look like some sort of turbine but aren't.
+There is a single gas turbine somewhere which is only used for extra grunt when needed, or for cruising in "environmentally sensitive" areas.
+This is Princess-speak for "It's cheaper to use the diesels unless we're forced not to" (environmentally sensitive areas evidently do not include Australia's Great Barrier Reef, and Princess' environmental sensitivity has recently cost them US$60 million in fines for dumping oil and plastics into the sea).
 Vibration from the engines can be felt throughout the rear half of the ship; it is particularly bad on Deck 14 in the casual dining area and (from walking around) seems unpleasant on passenger Decks 12, 11 and maybe 10 (there is no Deck 13).
 A funnel duct through the ship is very noisy and affects cabins 600-611 on all decks.

 The ship is very well stabilised and didn't roll or pitch noticeably at any stage of our voyage, although we had to contend with Force 10 storm winds and seas up to 8m.
 Under these conditions, however, there was an unusual "wiggling" movement of only a centimeter or two, which felt like a persistent mild earth tremor and was a bit disconcerting.
 Up the front where we were, there were also heavy banging noises accompanied by severe vibrations.
 The first time this happened I thought we had collected a fishing boat; as it went on I wondered if an anchor was loose.
 We saw divers inspecting the hull in Nagasaki a couple of days after the storm, but were told this was a routine inspection.
 We met another passenger who had problems being awoken by untoward noises elsewhere - he had been told that no other cabins were available, although the crew were consistent in their reckoning that we were 600 short of a full passenger list.
 The cabin in front of ours was empty although I wouldn't have recommended it.